Tracking in Order to Recover: Detectable Recovery of Lock-Free Data Structures: System Model

 \remove{\y{We point out that our approach (as well as the recoverable data structures we present) work even if we assume that cache memories are volatile and their data are lost every time a total-system failure occurs.}\danny{[[DH: I think the above text is problematic here.
 In general, our algorithms will work in such circumstances only if we apply flush operations in certain points, but our current model text abstracts away the issue of flushes.
 I think we would be better off without getting into this here.]]}}

-An operation $Op$ can be completed either directly or when, following one or more crashes, the execution of the last instance of $Op.\texttt{Recover}$ invoked for $p$ is complete.
-In either case, the response of $Op$ is written to a local variable of $p$.
-Our algorithms are \textit{strictly recoverable}~\cite[Definition 1]{AttiyaBH-PODC2018}: the response of a recoverable operation $Op$ is made persistent before $Op$ completes, so that a higher-level operation that invokes $Op$ is able to access $Op$'s response value, even if a crash occurs after $Op$ completes.
-Our algorithms satisfy \emph{Nesting-safe Recoverable Linearizability} (NRL)~\cite[Definition 4]{AttiyaBH-PODC2018}: a failed operation is linearized within an interval that includes its failures and recovery attempts.
-NRL implies \emph{detectability}~\cite{DBLP:conf/ppopp/FriedmanHMP18}---the ability to conclude upon recovery whether or not the operation took effect, and access its response value, if it did.
+$Op$ is completed either directly or when, after one or more crashes, the execution of the last instance of $Op.\texttt{Recover}$ invoked for $q$ is complete.
+In either case, $Op$'s response is written to a local variable of $q$.
+We ensure \emph{detectability}~\cite{DBLP:conf/ppopp/FriedmanHMP18}: it is possible to determine, upon recovery, whether the operation took effect, and its response value, if it did.